openservicemesh/osm-docs/content/docs/guides/observability/metrics.md

 ### Querying proxy metrics for request count

 1. Verify that the Prometheus service is running in your cluster
-   - In kubernetes, execute the following command: `kubectl get svc osm-prometheus -n osm-system`
+   - In kubernetes, execute the following command: `kubectl get svc osm-prometheus -n "<osm-namespace>"`.
      ![image](https://user-images.githubusercontent.com/59101963/85906800-478b3580-b7c4-11ea-8eb2-63bd83647e5f.png)
+   - Note: `<osm-namespace>` refers to the namespace where the osm control plane is installed.
 2. Open up the Prometheus UI
    - Ensure you are in root of the repository and execute the following script: `./scripts/port-forward-prometheus.sh`
    - Visit the following url [http://localhost:7070][5] in your web browser